 Subchondral cystic lesions most commonly occur in the stifle in the medial femoral condyle.
 Osseous cyst-like lesions may also occur in the proximal tibia.
-The pathogenesis of these cysts is poorly understood, but they may occur after trauma to the articular surface or as a result of osteochondrosis.
-Lesions often present in young horses but can occur at any age.
+The pathogenesis of these cysts is poorly understood, but they may develop after trauma to the articular surface or as a result of osteochondrosis.
+Lesions often present in young horses but can be seen at any age.
 The severity of lameness varies from mild to severe and may be acute in onset.
 Lameness may be intermittent, particularly in older horses.
-In some horses there is mild effusion of the medial femorotibial joint but in many horses no localizing signs are evident.
+In some horses there is mild effusion of the medial femorotibial joint, but in many horses no localizing signs are evident.
 Intra-articular anesthesia of the femorotibial joints may produce partial improvement.

-Nonarticular osseous cyst-like lesions or small lesions may respond to conservative treatment, including rest, systemic NSAID, and intra-articular corticosteroids.
+Nonarticular osseous cyst-like lesions or small lesions may respond to conservative treatment, including rest, systemic NSAIDs, and intra-articular corticosteroids.
 If horses do not respond to conservative treatment, surgery is indicated.
-Some surgeons advise injection of corticosteroids into the lining of the cyst under arthroscopic or ultrasonographic guidance to decrease the shedding of inflammatory enzymes and mediators into the joint.
-Others advise arthroscopic debridement of the cyst to remove the contents and lining.
+Some surgeons advise injection of corticosteroids into the lining of the cyst under arthroscopic or ultrasonographic guidance to decrease the shedding of inflammatory enzymes and mediators into the joint; others advise arthroscopic debridement of the cyst to remove the contents and lining.

-The prognosis for return to athletic function in horses with subchondral cyst-like lesions of the medial femoral condyle following injection of the lining of the cyst under arthroscopic guidance has been reported to be fair, with 64% returning to athletic use in one study irrespective of the age of the animal.
-The prognosis for return to athletic function following debridement of the cyst seems to vary with the horse's age.
-The prognosis for athletic soundness in horses <3 yr old was better (∼64%) than in horses >3 yr old (35%) at the time of surgery in one large, multicenter retrospective study.
+The prognosis for return to athletic function in horses with subchondral cyst-like lesions of the medial femoral condyle after injection of the lining of the cyst under arthroscopic guidance has been reported to be fair, with 64% returning to athletic use in one study irrespective of the age of the horse.
+The prognosis for return to athletic function after debridement of the cyst seems to vary with the horse's age.
+The prognosis for athletic soundness in horses <3 yr old was better (~64%) than in horses >3 yr old (35%) at the time of surgery in one large, multicenter retrospective study.